Adel4itca/DAB111_G13_Project/readme.md

 # **DAB111 Group 13 – Flask Data Website Project**

-*St. Clair College • DAB111 / DBA111*

 This project is a complete **Flask-based data application** developed for the DAB111 course.
 It allows users to upload book datasets, store them in SQLite, search & view records, perform CRUD operations, and generate category-based statistical visualizations.

-It demonstrates skills in **databases, Flask, Python programming, and data analytics**.
+It demonstrates skills in **databases, Flask, Python programming**.

 ---